lammertw/express-cache-control/README.md

 3. Instantiate: `var cache = new CacheControl().middleware`

-4. Mixin it: `app.get("/routetocache", cache("hours", 3), routes.get)`
+4. Use it: `app.get("/routetocache", cache("hours", 3), routes.get)`

 Other stuff:

 - Override caching for development: var cache = new CacheControl({override: 0}).middleware

 - The middleware method is bound to the CacheControl instance so you can treat it like a real function `var cache = new CacheControl({override: 0}).middleware`

 - leave off the value to assume 1 `cache("hour")`